tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/快速入门/MQTT.fx 接入指南_intl.md

 [//]: # (chinagitpath:XXXXX)

 MQTT.fx is a mainstream MQTT desktop client.
 Compatible with Windows, Mac and Linux, it can quickly verify whether it is possible to connect to IoT Hub and publish or subscribe to messages.
-The following will demonstrate how MQTT.fx can interact with IoT Hub in an illustrated format.
+Here we demonstrate how MQTT.fx interacts with the IoT Hub.

 ### Connecting to IoT Hub
 1. Go to the [MQTT.fx download page](http://mqttfx.jensd.de/index.php/download) and download and install the appropriate version of MQTT.fx client.
 This document uses MQTT.fx 1.7.0 for Mac as an example.